RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Additional Experiments

 \subsection{Random Image Transformation \vs Single Image Transformation}

-In our study, we randomly choose one of six image transformation techniques (horizontal flip, vertical flip, rotate, color jitter, Gaussian blur, and crop) for the transformed image $\mathcal{V}^{(T)}$.
-We compared the results with a method that only adopts specific transformations rather than making a random choice.
-As illustrated in \Cref{tab:random_augmentation_selection}, our analysis revealed that the effectiveness of each augmentation varied depending on the dataset setup.
-For instance, employing solely color jitter led to the best results in the popular setup, while it delivered the poorest outcomes in the adversarial setup.
-Reviewing Figure 3, it becomes evident that the same transformation may have varying effects, beneficial or detrimental, based on the specific image and query.
-Therefore, we have chosen to use random selection as our primary method.
+To generate transformed images $\mathcal{V}^{(T)}$, we randomly apply one of six image transformations: horizontal flip, vertical flip, rotate, color jitter, Gaussian blur, or crop.
+We compare this random selection with a method that only adopts specific transformations rather than making a random choice.
+As shown in~\Cref{tab:random_augmentation_selection}, the effectiveness of each transformation varies significantly depending on the POPE evaluation setup.
+For instance, in the popular setup, applying color jitter exclusively achieves the best results across most metrics (Acc: 86.20, Prec: 84.90, Rec: 88.07, F1: 86.45).
+In contrast, the same transformation delivers the poorest results in the adversarial setup, where it leads to lower F1 scores (80.39).
+Similarly, transformations like horizontal flip, rotation, and Gaussian blur also demonstrate inconsistent impacts, being effective in one context while detrimental in another.
+These results underscore the variability and task-specific nature of transformations.
+The same transformation can yield either beneficial or harmful outcomes depending on the specific image-query pair and evaluation scenario.
+To address this inherent randomness and its potential drawbacks, we propose \Oursplus, a self-adaptive framework that dynamically selects the most suitable transformation based on task requirements and feedback.